foundriesio/docs/source/tutorial/basic-system.rst

 use on your workstation, and `Ansible`_ playbooks and associated shell scripts you can run there which make it easier to set up your gateway.

-Begin by installing Docker and Ansible on your workstation (not your gateway device).
+To install Docker and Ansible on your workstation (not your gateway device), follow these guides:

 - `Install Docker`_
 - `Install Ansible`_